The pancreas regulates the concentration of glucose in the blood using the hormones insulin and glucagon.

 The diagram below shows this negative feedback cycle and the relationship between insulin and glucagon.

-Blood glucose concentration must be kept within an ideal range, so this is an example of homeostasis.
+Maintaining blood glucose concentration within an ideal range is an example of homeostasis.

 When blood glucose levels are too low: